CopelandMIT/labx_master/gps_code/config/README.md

 ---

-## Step 3: Flash a 64-bit Raspberry Pi OS to the Raspberry Pi
+## Step 3: Flash a 64-bit Raspberry Pi OS Lite to the Raspberry Pi

-To ensure optimal performance and compatibility, it's recommended to use the 64-bit version of the Raspberry Pi OS on your Raspberry Pi 4 or 5.
+To ensure optimal performance and compatibility for a headless server setup, it's recommended to use the **64-bit Raspberry Pi OS Lite** on your Raspberry Pi 4 or 5.

 ### Steps to Flash the OS: